Son Of Accused College Cheater Jane Buckingham Says ‘I’m Sorry’

 — Hollywood Reporter (@THR) March 14, 2019

-In the charging documents, Jane Buckingham is quoted as saying that she wanted to pay someone to take the ACT in place of her daughter because she is “not a great test taker,” and agreed to send the test proctor a handwriting sample for her son who is said to have had no idea that someone took the exam in his place in July of last year.
+In the charging documents, Jane Buckingham is quoted as saying that she wanted to pay someone to take the ACT in place of her daughter because she is “not a great test taker” and agreed to send the test proctor a handwriting sample for her son who is said to have had no idea that someone took the exam in his place in July of last year.

-But while Jack Buckingham is not being charged in the investigation dubbed “Varsity Blue” by the FBI, Georgetown University student Isabelle Henriquez is being named in charging documents for knowingly taking part in cheating to secure a place at the top tier Jesuit college in Washington, D.C., says The Inquisitr.
+But while Jack Buckingham is not being charged in the investigation dubbed “Varsity Blues” by the FBI, Georgetown University student Isabelle Henriquez is being named in charging documents for knowingly taking part in cheating to secure a place at the top tier Jesuit college in Washington, D.C., says The Inquisitr.

 Also named in charging documents are the student’s parents, Manuel and Elizabeth Henriquez who live in the San Fransisco area of California.
-The couple is facing jail time for paying a proctor to correct their daughter’s SAT exam as she took it, and then paid the Georgetown University tennis coach a bribe to list their child as an athletic recruit despite never playing the sport competitively.
+The couple is facing jail time for purportedly paying a proctor to correct their daughter’s SAT exam as she took it and then supposedly paid the Georgetown University tennis coach a bribe to list their child as an athletic recruit despite never playing the sport competitively.